 “There is no other tool that provides a simulation environment along with hardware verification and validation.
 In this single environment, I get these together: That is why I use MATLAB and Simulink.”Dr. Deepak Mishra, Indian Space Research Organization

-You can also design industry-specific applications in Simulink using prebuilt blocks, so you don’t have to create them yourself.
+Design industry-specific applications in Simulink using prebuilt blocks, so you don’t have to create them yourself.
 For example, use blocks to model and simulate automotive powertrains in the Powertrain Blockset™, aircraft propulsion systems with Aerospace Blockset™, or audio and video systems with Signal Processing tools.

-Develop Large-Scale Models Through Componentization
+Develop Maintainable Large-Scale Models